-The UK market operates under three different regulatory environments, covering England and Wales (94.2% of the UK market by value), Scotland (4.6%) and Northern Ireland (1.2%)(1).
+The UK market operates under three different regulatory environments, covering England and Wales (93.4% of the UK market by value), Scotland (5.1%) and Northern Ireland (1.5%)(1).
 The Legal Services Act 2007 introduced pivotal reforms liberalising the market in England and Wales, which, through the creation of the Alternative Business Structure (ABS), allowed non-lawyers to own and act in management capacities within law firms.
 These reforms have not been adopted in Northern Ireland, nor fully adopted in Scotland.

-The UK market is diverse, comprising approximately 9,000 law firms in England & Wales in July 2022(3) and around 96,000(3) solicitors acting in private practice.
+The UK market is diverse, comprising approximately 96,000(3) solicitors acting in private practice spread across nearly 10,000 law firms(1).
 The Directors believe that the overall market can be broadly divided into the three segments shown above and that the mid-market is the segment in which Keystone operates.

-- (1) TheCityUK UK legal services 2023.
+- (1) TheCityUK UK legal services 2024.

-- (2) The Lawyer Top 200, 2023.
+- (2) The Lawyer Top 200, 2024.

-- (3) Law Society 2023.
+- (3) Law Society 2024.